tolik56/vcfAnnotation/README.md

 # vcfAnnotation

-Tempus' VCF Annotation
+VCF Annotation
 The program reads VCF file and add annotation from SnpEff and ExAC.
-The output

 Required Software:
 	SnpEff